 Evaluation and Diagnosis of Patients

 At our institution, all patients with GERD symptoms undergo routine endoscopy, upper gastrointestinal study, pH probe analysis (see Chapter 37), and manometry (see Chapters 33 and 37) as part of the preoperative evaluation.
-Patients with paraesophageal hernia are evaluated according to ...
+Patients with paraesophageal hernia are evaluated ...